To have the best MACD Strategy, you have to realize what you’re dealing with here.

-At over 74,000 Google searches a month, the MACD is one of the most popular indicators in the world.
+The MACD indicator is one of the most popular indicators in the world.

 As always, you may watch the video for this blog post here, or simply continue reading on.

-Will The Real MACD Please Stand Up (Please Stand Up)
+Will The Real MACD Indicator Please Stand Up (Please Stand Up)

-Before we go too far here, I want to point a few things out — all of which pertain to the point that the MACD has many variations, even in its most common form.
+Before we go too far here and lay out a real MACD strategy, I want to point a few things out — all of which pertain to the point that the MACD has many variations, even in its most common form.

 There has always been debate with the indicator nerds (present) on which type of moving average (the “MA” in “MACD”) needs to be represented.
 The default settings are always the same, 26 12 and 9.

 But as far as which moving average?
 It doesn’t matter.